Skip to article frontmatterSkip to article content

 Transition: from Langevin intuition to diffusion models

-Everything above was about dynamics on known vector fields or known densities.
-Diffusion models flip the problem around:
+Everything above was about dynamics on known vector fields or known probability densities.
+Diffusion models flip the problem around where now we do not know the true probability density, instead we try to learn it:

 • we define a simple forward corruption process,